 From my temporary location in Costa Rica, we made it by bus to the city of Liberia.
-Different bus lines manage and operate from different locations.
-It’s all about finding out at what station the bus to your destination arrives.
-The bus operator between Playas del Coco and Liberia, Pulitman, has its stop 2 blocks away from the bus station to Nicaragua.
+Different bus lines manage and operate from separate locations, and it’s all about finding out at what station the bus to your destination arrives.
+The bus operator between Playas del Coco and Liberia, Pulitman, has its stop two blocks away from the bus station to Nicaragua.

-Taxi vendors at this station walked up to us, telling that the buses were not going, that it would take hours to have a bus and that the bus was very dirty.
+Taxi vendors at this station walked up to us, telling us that the buses were not going, that it would take hours to have a bus, and that the bus was filthy.
 Guess what they were selling…

 The bus to Penas Blancas, Nicaraguan border

 Several companies operate towards Penas Blancas, the border crossing station.
 On most days you will not wait longer than an hour to catch the next bus.
 Seating is “first-come, first-served.”
 In an hour and a half, the bus makes it to the border between Costa Rica and Nicaragua.
 If you’re as lucky as we were, it’ll start raining once you step on the bus, and it’ll end well before you arrive at the destination.

 At the border station of Penas Blancas, the bus drops you amidst a group of women who sell the exit tax tickets.
 Each visitor leaving Costa Rica must have one of these.
 For US$8 each, we got our tickets from the most persistent salesperson and started our way into Nicaragua.
 Don’t expect signs to guide you: finding your way and the right office is part of the experience.

 No man’s land on the border between Costa Rica and Nicaragua

 Emigrating to Costa Rica is a piece of cake once you have the exit tax paid and filled in the exit form (oops, I go back to the end of the line after filling in my form).
 Stamp in the passport, and we’re on our way to the next stop.